OpenVoiceOS/precise-lite-models/readme.md

 - [precise-lite-plugin](https://github.com/OpenVoiceOS/ovos-ww-plugin-precise-lite) - OVOS plugin for precise-lite!
 - [precise-lite-runner](https://github.com/OpenVoiceOS/precise_lite_runner) - to run tflite models on your own, without a full tf2 install
-- [precise-community-data](https://github.com/MycroftAI/precise-community-data) - Community data, if you submit your samples to the community repo and open an issue here with the link we will train a aprecise-lite model for you
+- [precise-community-data](https://github.com/MycroftAI/precise-community-data) - Community data, if you submit your samples to the community repo and open an issue here with the link we will train a precise-lite model for you

 ## Training